ktekinay/Kaju/README.md

 	kaju --help

 (I'm assuming you already know how to use command-line utilities.)
+There are subapps that will let you perform various actions and the top-level help will list those.
+To get help on a subapp, type

+	kaju <subapp> --help

 The online help should give you all the information you need.

 ## JSON Specs